 Of course, and possibly the most obvious part of any hotel’s overhead is labor.
 After all, once the lights are on and the water’s running, all hotels still require staff to serve guests, manage bookings, clean rooms, and perform any number of services that are considered a fundamental part of any guest experience.

-Indeed, labor is traditionally one of the most costly overhead inputs, so this KPI is crucial to healthy operation of any hotel.
+Indeed, labor is traditionally one of the most costly overhead inputs, so this KPI is crucial to the healthy operation of any hotel.
 By closely monitoring and managing overall labor expenditures versus revenue, however, hotels can avoid over-staffing during slow seasons, days, or shifts, and maximize their performance and profitability.

 Labor costs, of course, aren’t just limited to salaries.
 There are also the hidden costs of employee performance.
 In other words, there’s how much a hotel pays for each unit of labor, and then there’s how much value it gets from each of those individual units.
 This is why hotels should:

 Effective performance evaluations can be tremendously beneficial for your staff. […] This feedback assists them in their short- and long-term career goals, and improves the overall performance of your hospitality business.

 After all, a big part of maximizing the ROI of a hotel’s staffing decisions is understanding not only the optimal number of staff to have on hand at any given time, but also the optimal output for each staff member.
 Indeed, it’s not hard to imagine how many hotels can likely offset much of that 3.7 percent of profits lost to Airbnb bookings just by optimizing staff scheduling and employee performance.

 A final operational cost that hotel operators are managing more efficiently is employee turnover.
 After all, recruiting, onboarding, training, and managing new employees are all significant cost centers.